aPToul/QuickReader/README.md

 # QuickReader
-I'm really interested in natural language processing and human behaviour.
+I'm interested in natural language processing and human behaviour.

-I saw a lot of news being skimmed during my time on TD's Trading Floor in Toronto and wondered how much information was really being processed.
+During my time on TD's Trading Floor in Toronto, I saw a lot of people skimming news and wondered how much information was really being processed.

-This project is an experiment I made to see what happens when someone only reads jargon (buzzwords used in a specific context) and associates them with the nearest topics.
+This project is an experiment I made to see what happens when someone only reads buzzwords (words used in a specific context) and associates them with nearby subjects or objects.

 INPUTS